Family & Spouse Visa Solicitors

 There are heavy costs associated with the spouse visa.

 First you will need to cover the Home Office fees that can be quite prohibitive.
 Currently, the Home office fee for spouse visa applications made from outside of the UK is £1523 and £1033 if made from within the UK.
 There is also the Immigration Health surcharge that will need to be paid when you are making your application.
-It is now £1200 for the 33 months period of the initial leave.
 If you chose a Priority service or any other optional service, there will be further cost to your application.

 The legal fees, ie the fees for immigration lawyers differ from one firm to another, based on their expertise and the amount of time they will be spending on your case.
 It will also depend on what services you require.
 It’s always a good idea to speak to the lawyers first, to understand what exactly they will be doing for you and how much it will cost you, before instructing them.